 Probiotic Supplements- This is the easiest way to get good probiotics in your diet, however not all probiotics are created equal.
 When looking for a supplement, always make sure that there is a good variety of strains.
 Sure, some probiotics give you 10 billion CFU, but if there’s only 2 strains of probiotics, you won’t be doing yourself any favors.

-And as a bonus, they have great digestive enzymes to help with digestion.
+And as a bonus, digestive enzymes help immenseley with digestion.
 I’m a big believer in digestive enzymes, since many people with hypothyroidism also have corresponding low stomach acid.

 This makes it harder to get all of the nutrients out of food, and further harms the gut.
 Since I’ve started on digestive enzymes, I feel so much better and I don’t have nearly as much gastrointestinal discomfort as I once had.